HeapsIO/heaps-doc/HashLink.md

 ## Compile for HashLink:

-To copmile for HashLink use the following example.
+To compile for HashLink use the following example.

 ```hxml